vmlinuz719/pdp17/README.md

 # pdp17
 What if the PDP-8 were stretched to 16 bits?

-`cc bus.c main.c cpu.c tty.c -o bus -lpthread`
+`cc bus.c main.c cpu.c tty.c -o pdp17 -lpthread`

 Suggested program: